Model order reduction for random nonlinear dynamical systems and low-dimensional representations for their quantities of interest: Problem definition

-Often orthonormal polynomials are chosen as basis functions due to the theory of the polynomial chaos (PC) expansions, see~\cite{ernst,xiu-book}.
+see~\cite{cameron-martin,ernst,xiu-book}.
 Therein, the multivariate basis polynomials are just the products of the univariate orthonormal polynomials.
-Each traditional probability distribution implies their family of univariate orthonormal polynomials, see~\cite{xiu-karniadakis}.
-To obtain an initial set of basis functions, often all polynomials up to a total degree~$d$ are included, which results in
+Each traditional probability distribution implies its family of univariate orthonormal polynomials, see~\cite{xiu-karniadakis}.
+To obtain an initial set of basis functions, often all polynomials up to a total degree~$d$ are included.
+Hence the number of basis functions is

-basis functions, see~\cite[Eq.~(5.24)]{xiu-book}.
+see~\cite[p.~65]{xiu-book}.
 Even if the total degree is moderate (say $3 \le d \le 5$), the number of basis polynomials becomes large for high numbers~$q$ of random parameters.

 A numerical method yields approximations $\hat{w}_1,\ldots,\hat{w}_m$ of the exact coefficient functions in the truncated expansion~(\ref{pce-appr}).
-The resulting QoI reads as
+The investigated QoI reads as

 Assuming a large number~$m$, our aim is to identify a sufficiently accurate low-dimensional representation of~(\ref{qoi-method})

 with a new orthonormal basis $\{ \Psi_1 , \ldots , \Psi_r \}$ satisfying